ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

     </div>
 </div>

-This effectively allows the data to follow two different paths, allowing the information to skip several layers and find use in deeper parts of the neural network.
+Now, the skip connections here give the data two paths to follow, one through the block and one skipping these intermediate layers and finding use deeper in the network.

-This essentially helps train deeper neural networks without without forgetting what the original inputs are towards the final stages of the network.
+This essentially helps train deeper neural networks without forgetting what the original inputs are towards the final stages of the network.

-Here, the latest activation acts as a residual added on to the previous information, and we focus on only modelling these residuals which capture the changes from the inputs and outputs of the residual layer.

 ResNets are built using several residual blocks, stacked together to form a deep network